 JOSEPH WOLCOTT SCHOLARSHIP

 The Joseph L. Wolcott Scholarship Fund was established by Mary Louise Wolcott as a perpetual memorial for her husband, a Toledo businessman who died in the year 1900.
-The Fund makes grants in the amount of $2,000 to qualified graduates of Toledo Public Schools for full time undergraduate education at fully accredited colleges and universities.
+The Fund makes grants in the amount of $2,000 to qualified graduates of Toledo Public Schools for full-time undergraduate education at fully accredited colleges and universities.
 Disbursements are mailed to the college and applied directly toward the student’s account.
 The grant may be used toward tuition, books and fees.
 The grant may not be used toward room and board.
-The application deadline is March 15 for the following academic year.
+The application deadline is February 28, 2020 for the following academic year.
 Applications are accepted from high school seniors or college undergraduates.
 Approvals are based on merit and need.
 Students can visit our website at www.wolcottscholarship.com and download an application.